jrudar/Triglav/README.md

 ### Class Parameters
     Inputs:

-    n_init: int, default = 6
+    n_init: int, default = 30
         The number of resampling steps.

-    k_select: int or str, default = "auto"
+    alpha: float, default = 0.5
-        The number of features to be selected.
+    	The weight parameter for each adjacency matrix.

     bootstrap: bool, default = True
         Specifies if bootstrap resampling will be used.

-    n_samples: float, default = 0.8
-        A number between 0 and 1.0.
-This is only used if the 'bootstrap' parameter is set to 'False'.
-Specifies the number of samples to be randomly selected.

     use_xgbt: bool, default = True
         Specifies if XGB Trees will be used to detect interactions between features.
 If 'False', Extremely Randomized Trees will be used.

+    n_jobs: int, default = 6
+    	The number of processes spawned.

     Returns: